JacobMcGill/ECO395M-HW4/HW_4.md

     ## Accuracy on the test set: 75.09%

 Finally, we will find the model’s confusion matrix.
+The confusion matrix plots the number of images of certain class against how many of that class the model predicted.
+For example, it would list how many of the vegeation images from the test set the model classified as SeaLake.
 Predicted labels run along the x axis and actual labels along the y axis.

     ## <Figure size 1000x800 with 0 Axes>